ThirtySomething/ID3Stats/README.md

 ## Details

 The program is splitted up into two parts.
-The `data collector` will collect the information from the MP3 files and will store the data into a database.
+The `DataCollector` will collect the information from the MP3 files and will store the data into a database.

 The second part `MP3Stats` will run several plugins.
 Each plugin will determine a statistic.

-### Data collector
+### DataCollector

 The `DataCollector` will work the following steps: